i4hashmi/VUW-Research/README.md

 # VUW-Research
-This repository contains the scripts I developed for my PhD research at Victoria University of Wellington.
+This repository contains the scripts I developed during my PhD and PostDoctoral research at Victoria University of Wellington.